Julian Kornhauser

-Julian Kornhauser (born 20 September 1946 in Gliwice, Poland) is a Polish poet and literary critic.
+Julian Kornhauser (born 20 September 1946 in Gliwice, Poland) is a Polish poet, translator and literary critic.

 Biography

 He was born to a Jewish father and a Catholic mother, Jakub and Małgorzata Kornhauser.
 He is an author of poems, novels and literary sketches.
 He also published translations of Serbian and Croatian poetry.
-At present, he works as a professor at the Jagiellonian University in Kraków.
+He was among representatives of the poetic New Wave of the 1970s and a co-founder of the literary group "Teraz".
+He worked as a professor at the Jagiellonian University in Kraków.
 Through his daughter Agata Kornhauser-Duda, his son-in-law is Andrzej Duda, President of Poland for the Law and Justice party.
-He is one of the most prominent representatives of the poetic New Wave of the 1970s and a co-founder of the literary group "Teraz".
+His son Jakub Kornhauser is a poet and academic.

+Awards

+In December 1999 he received Kraków Book of the Month Award for the book Postscriptum.
+Notatnik krytyczny.